 Today a video games industry worth billions of dollars has successfully established itself in the global leisure market, with no end in sight to its popularity.

-Our new-look exhibition area has undergone a thorough makeover: from July 2016 the focus is firmly on playing games.
+Our new-look exhibition area has undergone a thorough makeover: the focus is firmly on playing games.
 Pong, Tetris, Pac-Man, Super Mario, Tomb Raider ... visitors are welcome to try them all.
 In particular, an original arcade Space Invaders game is likely to trigger a whole host of sentimental memories.
 A large number of historic consoles and accessories are also on show, including the Brown Box, which in 1968 paved the way for the video games of today.
 These can be compared with contemporary gaming computers featuring current games and incredibly clear graphics.

 The PainStation is a computer game that has the ability to hit back where it hurts most.
 Mistakes by the players aren’t just shown on the screen, but cause pain to be inflicted to boot!